Weierstton/Second-Quantization/README.md

 ## Latest update

-The LSZ reduction formula from the renormalization theory, and the beginning of the linear reponse theory.
+The Scattering theory of two coupling Dirac fields, such as Bhabha and Møller scattering calculation, and the linear reponse theory of near-equilibrum field.

-Scattering theory of two coupling Dirac fields coming next.
+Scattering in the external field and statistical dissipation theory coming next.